 This drama and tirade unfold regularly during feeding time.

-At night, Booboo saunters off to the shed reluctantly, a downgrade from his luxurious mat in the hall, mainly because he and Mira feed off of each other’s unpredictable ebbs and flows and that is never a good situation when the entire house is willing vehemently for the both to fall asleep.
+At night, Booboo saunters off to the shed reluctantly, a downgrade from his luxurious mat in the hall, mainly because he and Mira feed off of each other’s unpredictable ebbs and flows and that is never a good situation when the entire house is willing vehemently for them both to fall asleep.
 This does not mean Booboo gets a bad deal, because invariably there are fish or chicken bones scattered for him to discover and enjoy at his leisure if the bandicoots and rats don’t get to the treats first.

 He gets the first biscuit in the mornings.